-Concepts and definitions

-Residents and non-residents
+Concepts and definitions Residents and non-residents

-The definition of a resident accords with that in the Foreign Exchange Act, no. 87/1992: any individual permanently resident in Iceland in accordance with the provisions of the Act on Legal Domicile, irrespective of nationality.
+The definition of resident and non-resident as set forth in the BPM6 accords with that in the Foreign Exchange Act, no. 70/2021 and Law on legal domicile and residence no. 80/2018.
+A resident is any individual and legal entity permanently residing in Iceland, irrespective of nationality.
 Students and embassy employees are exempt from the residency requirement.
 Therefore, Icelandic students and their families who reside abroad are considered residents, and foreign embassy employees are considered non-residents.
-Nonresidents shall mean all parties except residents.
+Non-residents shall mean all parties except residents.